ibm-cloud-docs/vmwaresolutions/services/caveonix_license_ordering.md

 ## Before you begin
 {: #caveonix_license_ordering-reqs}

-Ensure that you configured the {{site.data.keyword.cloud_notm}} infrastructure credentials on the **Settings** page.
+Ensure that you configured the {{site.data.keyword.cloud}} infrastructure credentials on the **Settings** page.
 For more information, see [Managing user accounts and settings](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-useraccount).

 ## Procedure to order Caveonix RiskForesight licenses
 {: #caveonix_license_ordering-procedure}